cscart/docs/en/install/apache.rst

 5.4.
 If this is your first time with CS-Cart and you want to see what your store will look like once you add the details about your products, fill your store with demo products, orders, and banners.

 To do that, tick the **Install demo data** checkbox.
-You can always `remove demo data <http://kb.cs-cart.com/removing-demo-info>`_ later.
+You can always :doc:`remove demo data </install/useful_info/remove_demo_data>` later.
 We’d appreciate it if you helped us make CS-Cart better.
 Tick the **Help us improve CS-Cart** checkbox to send anonymous usage statistics.

 .. image:: img/cpanel/13_checkboxes.png
     :align: center